 The Raspberry Pi has been very popular among hobbyists and educators ever since its launch in 2011.
 It’s a credit-card-sized single-board computer with a Broadcom BCM 2835 SoC, 256MB to 512MB of RAM, USB ports, GPIO pins, Ethernet, HDMI out, camera header and an SD card slot.
 The most attractive aspects of the Raspberry Pi are its low cost of $35 and large user community following.
+Join us this weekend as we explore some cool Raspberry Pi projects.

 Raspberry Strudel: My Raspberry Pi in Austria by Kyle Rankin: In this article, I explain how I was able to colocate a Raspberry Pi and the steps I went through to prepare it for remote management.